-❖ Map Name: The name of this Map Window.
+Map Name: The name of this Map Window.
 Each Map Window in the module should have a unique name.

 - Mark Pieces That Move: If selected, then any Game Pieces with the Mark When Moved Trait will be marked when they are being moved in this Map Window.
-You can also allow players to set this option in their Preferences. - Horizontal/Vertical Padding: The dimensions of the blank space, in pixels, surrounding the boards in the window. - Background Color: The color to use in the blank space padding. - Can Contain Multiple Boards: If selected, this Map Window can contain several boards arranged into rows and columns.
-When setting up a new game, the user is prompted for how to arrange the boards into rows and columns. - Border Color For Selected Counters: The color of the border to draw around pieces that have been selected. - Border Thickness For Selected Counters: The thickness of the border, in pixels, drawn around pieces that have been selected. - Include Toolbar Button To Show/Hide: By default, a Map Window is automatically visible when a game begins.
+You can also allow players to set this option in their Preferences. - Horizontal/Vertical Padding: The dimensions of the blank space, in pixels, surrounding the boards in the window. - Stackground Color: The color to use in the blank space padding. - Can Contain Multiple Boards: If selected, when setting up a new game, the player is prompted for how to arrange the available boards (those assigned to the Map Window) into rows and columns.
+Useful if the game's main board is comprised of sections that may be arranged differently for different games. - Border Color For Selected Counters: The color of the border to draw around pieces that have been selected. - Border Thickness For Selected Counters: The thickness of the border, in pixels, drawn around pieces that have been selected. - Include Toolbar Button To Show/Hide: By default, a Map Window is automatically visible when a game begins.
 However, if this is checked, then this Map Window will not be automatically shown.
 Instead, a button to show or hide this window will be added to the Main Controls Toolbar.
-You can specify these settings for the toolbar button: - Toolbar Button Text: Text of the optional Toolbar button. - Toolbar Tooltip Text: Tooltip of the optional Toolbar button. - Toolbar Button Icon: Icon for the optional Toolbar button. - o Hotkey: Keyboard shortcut for the optional Toolbar button.
+You can specify these settings for the toolbar button: - Toolbar Button Text: Text of the optional Toolbar button. - Toolbar Tooltip Text: Tooltip of the optional Toolbar button. - Toolbar Button Icon: Icon for the optional Toolbar button. - Hotkey: Keyboard shortcut for the optional Toolbar button.

-In VASSAL 3.1.18 and later, entry boxes to specify Toolbar button text, tooltip, icon, and hotkey will not be available until the module is saved and then reloaded.
-After reloading the module and reopening the map window dialog, you will be able to specify values for these settings.
+In VASSAL 3.1.18 and later, entry boxes to specify Toolbar button text, tooltip, icon, and hotkey will not be available until the module is saved, exited, and then reloaded.
+After exiting and reloading the module, and reopening the map window dialog, you will be able to specify values for these settings.